Azure/terraform-azure-mdc-defender-plans-azure/README.md

 For **mangement group, chosen and all subscription** examples you can execute `terraform apply` command.
 After executing, a new directory name `output` will be added to the example folder.
 Enter the new `output` folder, edit the `main` file for your needs and execute `terraform apply` again.

- These examples are tested against every PR with the [E2E Test](#Pre-Commit--Pr-Check--Test).
+ These examples are tested against every PR with the E2E test.

+### <u>Disable plans</u>
+To disable plans execute `terraform apply` command while status is equal to false.

+Then, execute `terraform destroy`, to destroy all the extensions (dissociate policies and rules).

 ## Pre-Commit & Pr-Check & Test